 The OBD II Check Engine light will remain on as long as a fault persists.

 If an intermittent fault does not reoccur after three consecutive trips, the Malfunction Indicator Light (MIL lamp) will go out but the code will remain in memory.
 If the fault does not reoccur for for 40 trips, the code will be erased.

 The only safe way to clear fault codes is to use a scan tool or code reader.

 On many pre-OBD II vehicles, all you had to do was disconnect the battery or pull the PCM fuse to clear the memory and turn the Check Engine light off.
 If the problem had not been fixed, the Check Engine light would eventually come back on.
 But this procedure should NOT be used on OBD II cars for the following reason:

-If a vehicle is being given an OBD II test, an illuminated MIL lamp is grounds for failing the test.
+If a vehicle is being given an OBD II test, an illuminated Malfunction Indicator Light (MIL lamp) is grounds for failing the test.
 Clearing the codes just before the test may allow the vehicle to pass -- provided the codes do not reappear while the vehicle is being driven to the test facility.

 Some codes, such as those for a bad catalytic converter or an EVAP leak are difficult to set and may take several day of driving before the right conditions are met to complete the monitor.

-One way to make sure there are no pending codes that will turn on the MIL lamp later is to use your scan tool to look at the "Mode 06" data in the PCM.
+One way to make sure there are no pending codes that will turn on the Malfunction Indicator Light ( MIL lamp) later is to use your scan tool to look at the "Mode 06" data in the PCM.
 Most scan tools can display Mode 06 data.

 The Mode 06 menu is usually found by choosing "generic" or "global" OBD II on the scan tool main menu rather than entering the vehicle year, make and model.